elfnor/copy2_blender_addon/README.md

 In `EDIT` mode select the vertices, edges or faces to which you want to copy the source object.

 Create a source object,
-In `EDIT` mode move the object relative to the object origin, the object origin is the point that is copied onto the mesh.
+In `EDIT` mode move the object relative to the object origin.
+The object origin is the point that is copied onto the mesh.
 In `OBJECT` mode use `CTRL-A` to apply any scale and rotation to the source object.

 Select the destination object, and run the add-on, `Object > Copy 2`.